 The story begins with me in a restaurant having lunch with a friend.
 As we visited and ate, she began to tell me about a man in whose home she was working.
 Being in the health care profession, she never discussed his medical issues, or for that matter, even his name.
 But she did mention that he was looking for meaning beyond the wealth and power we are all pushed toward in this culture.
 Intrigued by what she was saying, I offered to come to the house and talk with him about trying to discover some answers.
 My friend smiled and responded that was unlikely.
 Nevertheless, she agreed she would mention it to him when she saw him next.

-Weeks later, I was shocked when my friend relayed to me that her client was interested.
-He gave his consent to letting me know his name and we set up a time to visit him at his home.
+Weeks later, I was shocked when my friend relayed to me that her client was interested in speaking with me.
+She gave me his name and we set up a time to visit him at his home.
 In the interval, I tossed around some different ways to seek answers to some of the complicated questions about life.
 As a starter, looking at what other wise people had to say about the subject seemed like a good idea.
 One of the world’s best-known commentators on life was Jesus, so I came up with various ways our threesome might take a look at what he had to say.